On the relation between the Einstein field equations and the Jacobi-Ricci-Bianchi system: Tetrad formalisms

 \section{Tetrad formalisms}

-As usual space-time is represented by a pseudo-Riemannian manifold and all calculations apply to an open set of space-time.
+As usual spacetime is represented by a pseudo-Riemannian manifold and all calculations apply to an open set of spacetime.
 Notations and conventions are as in \cite{Kramer}.
-A 1+3 splitting is accomplished locally by choosing a congruence of timelike worldlines with unit tangent vector field $\bm{u}$.
-This congruence may be interpreted as the 4-velocity field of a family of observers, but no further restrictions apply: the congruence not necessarily consists of trajectories orthogonal to some family of spacelike hypersurfaces, neither needs the unit tangent vector field to be parallelly transported or be invariantly defined (although in most applications one of these situations might occur).
-A set of (smooth) basis vector fields is then constructed by erecting at each point a spatial triad $\bm{e}_\alpha$ orthogonal to $\bm{e}_0$ (greek indices taking the values 1, 2, 3).
-Denoting the dual basis of one-forms as $\bm{\omega}^a$ and the Levi-Civita connection as $\nabla$, the connection coefficients and connection one-forms are given by $\nabla_{\bm{e}_a} \bm{e}_b= \Gamma^c_{~ba}\bm{e}_{c}$ and $\bm{\Gamma}^a{}_b={\Gamma}^a{}_{bc}\bm{\omega}^c$ respectively.
+A 1+3 splitting is accomplished locally by choosing a congruence of time-like worldlines with unit tangent vector field $\bm{u}$.
+This congruence may be interpreted as the 4-velocity field of a family of observers, but no further restrictions apply: the congruence not necessarily consists of trajectories orthogonal to some family of space-like hypersurfaces, neither needs the unit tangent vector field to be parallelly transported or be invariantly defined (although in most applications one of these situations might occur).
+A set of (smooth) basis vector fields is then constructed by erecting at each point a spatial triad $\partial_\alpha$ orthogonal to $\partial_0 = \mathbf{u}$ (note that $\partial_a$ are not partial derivatives, but frame derivatives\footnote{Indices a,b,c, \ldots and i,j,k, \ldots are respectively frame indices and coordinate indices taking the values 0,1,2,3; greek indices $\alpha, \beta, \gamma, \ldots$ are frame indices taking the values 1,2,3.}: $\partial_a = {e_a}^i \partial / \partial x^i$).
+Denoting the dual basis of one-forms as $\bm{\omega}^a={\omega^a}_i \ud x^i$ and the Levi-Civita connection as $\nabla$, the connection coefficients and connection one-forms are given by $\nabla_{\partial_a} \partial_b= \Gamma^c_{~ba}\partial_{c}$ and $\bm{\Gamma}^a{}_b={\Gamma}^a{}_{bc}\bm{\omega}^c$ respectively.
 The Cartan structure equations read then

 and

 $\bm{R}^a{}_b$ being the curvature 2-forms.
 The integrability conditions for (\ref{cartan1},\ref{cartan2}) are given by the first and second Bianchi identities, $\df^2 \bm{\omega}^a = 0$ and $\df^2 \bm{\Gamma}^a{}_b =0$, or